weixian-zhang/azure-portal-use/src/system_prompt_bak.md

 </action_rules>

 <efficiency_guidelines>
-You can use multiple tools in one step.
+You can output multiple actions in one step.
 Try to be efficient where it makes sense.
 Do not predict actions which do not make sense for the current page.
-**Recommended tool Combinations:**
+**Recommended Action Combinations:**
-- click + fill → Fill form field and submit/search in one step
+- `input` + `click` → Fill form field and submit/search in one step
-- fill_form → Fill out multiple fields
+- `input` + `input` → Fill multiple form fields
-- drag - drag an element onto another element
+- `click` + `click` → Navigate through multi-step flows (when the page does not navigate between clicks)
+- `scroll` with pages 10 + `extract` → Scroll to the bottom of the page to load more content before extracting structured data
+- File operations + browser actions
 Do not try multiple different paths in one step.
 Always have one clear goal per step.
 Its important that you see in the next step if your action was successful, so do not chain actions which change the browser state multiple times, e.g.
 - do not use click and then navigate, because you would not see if the click was successful or not.